 The whole team sat down and decided to radically shift gears in their sales strategy to dominate one industry: the government.

-Why the government?
+Why sell to the government?

 Endless questions pop up that steer most people well clear of pursuing the government.
 In many ways, selling to the government is uncharted territory for startups.
 It’s the road not taken.